 - Possible to use various online tax calculations for different products if required

-We must, however, also consider a disadvantage which is brought by using the online tax calculation solutions:
+We must, however, also consider a disadvantage brought by using the online tax calculation solutions:

-- Such a solution may not be suitable for large applications with a high number of requests per second and/or applications where low latencies are a requirement
+- Such a solution may not be suitable for large applications with a high number of requests per second or applications where low latencies are a requirement

 If you would like to know more about using online tax calculations from third-party tax providers with Oracle BRM, feel free to contact us!